128technology/docs/docs/plugin_http_probe.md

 admin@node1.conductor1#admin@node1.conductor1#
 ```

-In addition, the status of the probe's running in linux can be found by inspecting the `128T-http-probe-status-change-notifier@<probe-name>.service`.
+In addition, the probe's running status in linux can be found by inspecting the `128T-http-probe-status-change-notifier@<probe-name>.service`.
 For example,

 ```
 # systemctl status 128T-http-probe-status-change-notifier@http-probe-2.service -l